Jinssi/ContosoTraders/demo-scripts/intelligent-apps-with-azure-ai-services/technical-walkthrough.md

    For more, refer this link: [Categorizing Images with  Azure Computer Vision](https://learn.microsoft.com/en-us/azure/cognitive-services/computer-vision/concept-categorizing-images)

-1. To see how this is implemented in code, clone the [ContosoTraders GitHub repository](https://github.com/microsoft/ContosoTraders.git) in Visual Studio IDE.
+1. To see how this is implemented in code, clone the [GravyTraders GitHub repository](https://github.com/microsoft/GravyTraders.git) in Visual Studio IDE.

 1. The controller used for the image upload is in ProductsController.
-In the solution, go to ContosoTraders.Api.Products/Controllers
+In the solution, go to GravyTraders.Api.Products/Controllers
    ![image](media/products-controller.png)

     The api endpoint used here is `imageclassifier`

     ![image](media/image-classifier.png)

-1. To see the implementation part in the solution, go to ContosoTraders.Api.Core/Services/Implementations
+1. To see the implementation part in the solution, go to GravyTraders.Api.Core/Services/Implementations
    ![image](medi/../media/services-for-image-categorization.png)

 Here you can see the 3 services, which facilitates the image categorization feature using Computer Vision.